Osprey Sojourn Shuttle 100L Review

 Capacity

-Our measurements of the Sojourn Shuttle's main interior compartment resulted in 99 liters of volume.
+Our measurements of the main interior compartment of the Sojourn Shuttle resulted in 99 liters of volume.
 This doesn't include the bag's additional exterior pockets.
-All combined, the Sojourn Shuttle packs up mixed gear with general, everyday items, and it does it well.
+All combined, the Sojourn Shuttle (weighing 8.7 pounds) has a great weight-to-volume ratio and can pack up mixed gear along with general, everyday items, and it does it well.
+Akin to the Sojourn Shuttle is the Osprey Daylite Wheeled Duffel 85.
+Our tests documented it at just 6.8 pounds and 78 liters of main compartmental volume.

 The compression system is both very simple and incredibly versatile.
 It even offers two additional offset buckles, which allow the straps to be mixed and matched around oddly shaped gear or cinched firmly around smaller loads, keeping everything safely strapped in.
 The only negative we found is the straitjacket compression system leaves some loose ends — literally.
 Once tightly cinched, we often had trouble securing the leftover strap tails.
 The plastic clips designed to handle the job weren't very effective, especially during the rigors of air travel, so we usually ended up looping the excess strapping around itself.